nanjalaruth/Learning-linux/README.md

 e.g nano rth

 ### The $ path environment variable
+we use the *echo* command to display the content of the environment variable for instance;
+    echo $USER gives the path for user echo $HOME gives the path for home echo $PATH gives the path for path

 ### grep command
 it is used to search files to find lines that match a certain pattern. commands that can be used with the grep command include :